flutter/website/hot-reload.md

 To hot reload a Flutter app:

 1. Run the app from a supported [Flutter editor](/get-started/editor/) or a terminal window.
 Either a physical or virtual device can be the target.
+Only Flutter apps in debug mode can be hot reloaded.
 1. Modify one of the Dart files in your project.
 Most types of code changes can be hot reloaded; for a list of changes that require a hot restart, see [Limitations](#limitations).